 German Rectors' Conference

 The German Rectors’ Conference (HRK) is the association of universities in Germany.
 The HRK is an independent organisation, representing all types of higher education institutions.
-Around 94 percent of all students in Germany are enrolled at its member universities.
+More than 92 percent of all students in Germany are enrolled at its member universities.
 Hence, the HRK is the political and public voice of the universities and the forum for the universities’ joint opinion-forming process.
 The HRK helps to set the political agenda and lead public discussion on all issues relating to the universities.
 In this context, the HRK represents the universities’ positions in Germany and Europe as well as on the international stage.
 Furthermore, the HRK supports its member institutions and provides them with a platform for exchange among each other.

+Social development needs dialogue and understanding.
+Through its operational projects, in its networks and in conjunction with cooperation partners, Körber-Stiftung takes on current social challenges in areas of activities comprising Innovation, International Dialogue and Vibrant Civil Society.
 Inaugurated in 1959 by the entrepreneur Kurt A. Körber, the foundation is now actively involved in its own national and international projects and events.
 In particular, the foundation feels a special bond to the city of Hamburg.
 Furthermore, the foundation holds a site in the capital of Germany, Berlin.

-Additionally, we foster an extensive partner network of leading regional, national, and international higher education and research institutions.
-As part of the Excellence Strategy of the Federal and State Governments, Universität Hamburg has been granted Clusters of Excellence in four core research areas:
+We combine excellent research and academic breadth in teaching and currently offer 170 undergraduate and graduate degree programs, including teacher training and medicine.
+Additionally, we maintain an extensive partner network of leading regional, national, and international higher education and research institutions.
+As part of the Excellence Strategy of the Federal and State Governments, Universität Hamburg has been granted Clusters of Excellence for 4 core research areas: